sangeeta-abdagire/python/README.md

 - Add required files to be commmitted using command: `git add <file/folder name>`
 - Command to commit the changes to a branch : `git commit -m <commit message>`
-- command to push the changes : `git push origin <branch name>` -command to pull the changes from github : `git pull origin <branch name>`
+- command to push the changes : `git push origin <branch name>`
+- command to pull the changes from github : `git pull origin <branch name>`

 ## Requirements for python
 - install anaconda, use spyder for scriting